mengssui/C-PLUS-PLUS-Road/EffectiveC++3rd/Charpter 4 Designs and  Declarations.md

 > 2. if you offer a member swap, also offer a non-member swap that calls the memeber.For classes(not templates), specialize std::swap to.
 > 3. When calling swap, employ using declaration for std::swap, then call swap without namespace qualification.
 > 4. It's fine to totally specialize std templates for user-defined types, but never try to add something completely new to std.

-## Item 26: Postpone variable definitions as long as possible

-> **REMEMBER**:
->
-> 1. Postpone variable definitions as long as possible.
-It increases program clarity and improve program efficiency.

-## Item 27: Minimize casting.

-> **REMEMBER**:
->
-> 1. Avoid casts whenever practical, especially dynamic_casts in performance-sensitive code.
-If a design requires casting, try to develop a cast-free alternative.
-> 2. When casting is necessary, try to hide it inside a function.
-Clients can then call the function instead of putting casts in their own code.
-> 3. Prefer C++-style casts to old-style casts.
-They are easier to see, and they are more specific about what they do.